ashanbrown/forbidigo/README.md

 * `msg`: an additional comment that gets added to the error message when a pattern matches.
-* `pattern`: the regular expression that matches the source code or expanded expression, depending on the global flag.
+* `p`: the regular expression that matches the source code or expanded expression, depending on the global flag.
-* `package`: a regular expression for the full package import path.
+* `pkg`: a regular expression for the full package import path.
 The package path includes the package version if the package has a version >= 2.
 This is only supported when `analyze_types` is enabled.